alexgibson/alxgbsn.co.uk/_posts/2011-06-06-making-web-content-more-accessible-with-ios-voiceover.md

 Hiding and showing content
 --------------------------

-Because many client-based web applications are often just single page controllers that hide and show content when switching between views, it is important to make sure that only visible content is accessible to screen readers.
+Because many mobile web applications are often just single page controllers that hide and show content when switching between views, it is important to make sure that only visible content is accessible to screen readers.
 If you can't visually see something on screen, then (usually) it should be hidden from assistive technologies as well.
 Some mobile web applications simply slide elements in and out of the viewport when transitioning between screens.
-This can be problematic since elements that are not visible can still be read out and accessed by VoiceOver.
+This can be problematic, since elements that are not visible can still be read out and accessed by VoiceOver.

 You can hide an HTML element from screen readers by setting the `aria-hidden` attribute to true.
 Likewise, setting the value to false will un-hide the element again.

 {% highlight javascript %}
-document.querySelector('#panel').setAttribute('aria-hidden', 'true'); //not visible document.querySelector('#panel').setAttribute('aria-hidden', 'false'); //visible
+var panel = document.getElementById('panel');

+panel.setAttribute('aria-hidden', 'true');
+panel.setAttribute('aria-hidden', 'false');
 {% endhighlight %}

 If you wish to visually hide the content as well, you can also take advantage of this attribute to set the element's `display` property in CSS like so.

 {% highlight css %}
+#panel[aria-hidden='true'] {
-#panel[aria-hidden="true"] { display: none; }
+    display: none;
+}

+#panel[aria-hidden='false'] {
-#panel[aria-hidden="false"] { display: block; }
+    display: block;
+}
 {% endhighlight %}

-Note here we are only changing the `display` property for the element `#panel` and not simply for every element that might have `aria-hidden` applied.
-There are situations where you might want content hidden from screen readers, but still visible on screen.
-Take for example, if your website creates a floating dialog box that is displayed on top of the existing page.
-In this case the content is still visible behind the dialog box, but should not be accessible until the user responds and the dialog box is closed.
-Here you might want to apply `aria-hidden` to the page behind, but not actually change the `display` property.
+Note that we are only changing the `display` property for the element `#panel` and not simply for every element that might have `aria-hidden` applied, as there are situations where you might want content hidden from screen readers, but still visible on screen.

 Making faux-buttons behave like buttons
 ---------------------------------------